AI for

 Voice booking

 Inbound calls answered, modified, cancelled.
-Wired to OpenTable, SevenRooms, Mews, Cloudbeds or your own PMS, so it only offers what's actually available.
+Wired to OpenTable, SevenRooms, Mews, Cloudbeds or your own PMS, so it only offers what's available.
 Hands the call to a human the moment it should.

 Revenue & demand

 Forecasts that pull in weather, events, comp set, local school holidays.
 Feed into IDeaS, Duetto or Lighthouse if you have them, or stand on their own if you don't.
-Surfaces rate moves the GM can actually defend.
+Surfaces rate moves the GM can defend.

 No-show reduction